Coronavirus testing ramps up in Houston

 HOUSTON — Friday will be a big day for coronavirus testing in Houston.
-The city is opening its first drive-thru location and will start by testing first responders and health care workers.
+The city opened its first drive-thru location and will start by testing first responders and health care workers.

 However, there are other places offering testing, like Next Level Urgent Care.